-The photograph on the left shows 4 Castle Street in Thornbury (also called Wellspring House) as it was in the 1980s.
+The photograph above shows 4 Castle Street in Thornbury (also called Wellspring House) as it was in the 1980s.

 Please click on the name of any owner of the house in the list below to read more about them.